-Describe in the field below: your CoC's reallocation process, including how your CoC determined which projects are candidates for reallocation because they are low performing or less needed; 2. whether your CoC identified any projects through this process during your local competition this year; whether your CoC reallocated any low performing or less needed projects during its local competition this year; why your CoC did not reallocate low performing or less needed projects during its local competition this year, if applicable; and 5. how your CoC communicated the reallocation process to project applicants.
+Describe in the field below: 1. your CoC's reallocation process, including how your CoC determined which projects are candidates for reallocation because they are low performing or less needed; 2. whether your CoC identified any projects through this process during your local competition this year; 3. whether your CoC reallocated any low performing or less needed projects during its local competition this year; 4. why your CoC did not reallocate low performing or less needed projects during its local competition this year, if applicable; and 5. how your CoC communicated the reallocation process to project applicants.

-1.CACH's written reallocation policy, which is annually reviewed and signed by the board states how projects would be reallocated:

-Reallocation may be voluntarily initiated by a funded agency, or of non-CoC funded agencies

-Initiated by the CoC Leadership and Review & Ranking Committee composed
+- 1.CACH's written reallocation policy, which is annually reviewed and signed by the board states how projects would be relocated: - Reallocation may be voluntarily initiated by a funded agency, or - •Initiated by the CoC Leadership and Review & Ranking Committee composed of non CoC funded agencies

-FY2021 CoC Application Page 34 11/15/2021 ------------------------ --------- ------------

-•Reallocate renewal funding for new projects through a competitive process to maximize services, effectively compete, and/or to

-•Address underperforming projects based on performance, fiduciary accountability and strategic value

-•Reallocated amounts will be sufficient to fund effective new programming

-•HUD determines which types of new projects can be reallocated in the NOFA,

-•Decisions will be made during the process of preparing an application for funds.

-•The reallocation process will be transparent, equitable, and data-driven with an emphasis on local needs.

-•All reallocation decisions must be approved through a vote by the Review and Ranking Committee.
+- •Reallocate renewal funding for new projects through a competitive process to maximize services, effectively compete, and/or to - Address underperforming projects based on performance, fiduciary accountability and strategic value - •Reallocated amounts will be sufficient to fund effective new programming - •HUD determines which types of new projects can be reallocated in the NOFA, - •Decisions will be made during the process of preparing an application for funds. - •The reallocation process will be transparent, equitable, and data-driven with an emphasis on local needs. - •All reallocation decisions must be approved through a vote by the Review and Ranking Committee.